dcsil/CSC491/presentations/diversity_workplace.md

 ---

-A Harvard Business Review study found that “without diverse leadership, women are 20% less likely than straight white men to win endorsement for their ideas; people of color are 24% less likely; and [those who identify as] LGBT are 21% less likely.”
+A Harvard Business Review study found that “without diverse leadership, women are 20% less likely than straight white men to win endorsement for their ideas; people of colour are 24% less likely; and [those who identify as] LGBT are 21% less likely.”

 ---